Skip to main content

 • “You can clearly tell the game was optimized to run on standalone headsets with zero optimization for PC VR.”

-• “The game is incredibly buggy; enemies often get stuck in walls, forcing me to restart.”
+• “The game is incredibly buggy; I had an enemy get stuck in a wall, forcing me to restart.
+It really doesn't feel good in VR.”

 Buy Metal: Hellsinger VR